 12 - Gene Cloning

-In the early 1970s, scientists isolated the DNA from two different organisms and covalently linked them together in a test tube.
-This new DNA molecule, which contained DNA from two sources, is a recombinant DNA molecule.
-This experiment demonstrated the first use of recombinant DNA techniques, methods to manipulate DNA molecules outside of a living organism.
+The gene cloning process was pioneered in 1972, when Paul Berg isolated the DNA from two different organisms and covalently linked them together to form a hybrid DNA molecule in a test tube.
+This new hybrid DNA molecule, derived from two sources, is a recombinant DNA molecule.
+Berg's experiment demonstrated the first use of recombinant DNA techniques, methods to manipulate DNA molecules outside of a living organism.
 Since then, many advances have made recombinant DNA techniques common practice among biologists.

-Our discussion will focus on a process called gene cloning (figure 12.1).
-Gene cloning involves isolating a particular gene of interest and inserting that gene into another DNA molecule, called a vector.
-A common vector is a small circular plasmid DNA molecule isolated from bacteria (see below).
-This recombinant DNA molecule, composed partly of the gene of interest and partly the microbe DNA molecule, is then introduced into a host cell (typically a bacterial cell).
-The host cell maintains and copies this recombinant DNA molecule, so the gene of interest (i.e., a cloned gene) can be studied in more detail.
+Our discussion will focus on gene cloning (figure 12.1).
+Gene cloning involves isolating a particular gene of interest and inserting that gene into a vector DNA molecule.
+Commonly used vectors include the circular plasmid DNA molecules found in many bacteria.
+The resulting recombinant DNA molecule, composed partly of the gene of interest and partly the plasmid vector, is then introduced into a host bacterial cell by transformation.
+The host bacterial cell maintains the recombinant DNA molecule, so the gene of interest (i.e., the cloned gene) can be studied in more detail.
 Once gene cloning is complete, the cloned gene can be used in:

 - DNA sequencing experiments.
 DNA sequencing provides the base pair sequence of the cloned gene.